abhipawar2004/Personal_Expenses/README.md

 # My Flutter Transaction App

 Welcome to My Flutter Transaction App!
-This simple Flutter application allows users to add and manage transactions with transaction names and dates.
+Transaction is a user-friendly and efficient mobile application designed to help you manage your expenses effortlessly.
+With this app, you can easily keep track of your spending by adding custom titles and amounts for various needs.
+Whether it's tracking daily expenses, planning a budget, or simply staying financially organized..

 ## Features